zackees/aicode/README.md

 Happy CODING!

 # Releases
+  * 2.0.6 - Asking for restoring history is now disabled always.
   * 2.0.5 - Watchmode now enabled by default.
   * 2.0.4 - New sonnet model anthropic/claude-3-5-sonnet-20241022 is now the default for claude mode.
   * 2.0.3 - Now using Semi secret instead of keyring, which encrypts the key at a secret location.